Skip to main content

 • It's recommended you configure the EMS system to send email notifications, which will include notices of ARP activity.
 For more information, see Configure EMS events to send email notifications.

-• Beginning in ONTAP 9.13.1, it's recommended that you enable multi-admin verification (MAV) so that two or more authenticated user admins are required for Autonomous Ransomware Protection (ARP) configuration.
+• Beginning with ONTAP 9.13.1, it's recommended that you enable multi-admin verification (MAV) so that two or more authenticated user admins are required for Autonomous Ransomware Protection (ARP) configuration.
 For more information, see Enable multi-admin verification.

 You can enable ARP using System Manager or the ONTAP CLI.